1.0 The Central Bank and Regulator Supervisor Forum (CERES)

 10.1 Modification of Rules Approvals

-10.1(a) From time to time these Rules and the CERES Forum Subscription Agreement may be modified with the approval of FS-ISAC.
-E-mail notifications to current Members will be provided at that time.
-All changes will be highlighted and/or annotated for applicability.
+10.1(a) From time to time these Rules and the CERES Forum Agreement may be modified with the approval of FS-ISAC.
+Notifications to current Subscribers will be provided at that time.